 The agent’s “decision-making” process was explicitly mirrored across the board.

-• Routing logic: A hybrid routing strategy was implemented in all three scripts to balance model intelligence with deterministic rules:
+- Routing logic: A hybrid routing strategy was implemented in all five scripts to balance model intelligence with deterministic rules:

-• Failure handling: The logic for handling a failed JSON parse from the grader was standardized.
+- Failure handling: The logic for handling a failed JSON parse from the grader was standardized.
 If the grader’s output is not valid JSON, the system defaults to a permissive grade (grounded=True, complete=True), mimicking a real-world scenario where you wouldn’t want a brittle parser to fail an otherwise good answer.
+DSPy structured fields returns (no JSON parse), this is logged as a robustness difference, not a performance advantage.

 3. Instrumentation and metrics